 For example, John Lewis, a chain of a famous brand department store, have invested much money on video commercials, with pithy narrative and emotional ending, at each Christmas since 2007.

 In 2012, after launching its Christmas advertising which tells a story about the journey of a snowman, John Lewis won the Grand Prix at the IPA’s 2012 Effectiveness Awards and was regarded as a department store which can create the best video commercials in the world.

-As its Chief Strategy Officer, Marie Oldham, said, the success of the video advertisements is from the emotional core of idea.
+As its Chief Strategy Officer, Marie Oldham said, the success of the video advertisements is from the emotional core of the idea.

 Furthermore, although advertisements are considered to be intrusive and deceptive widely, customers are desired to watch the video commercials that John Lewis launched every year.

-Therefore, people’s attitudes toward emotional video advertisements seem to be different with attitudes toward general ones, which is worth researching in depth.
+Therefore, people’s attitudes toward emotional video advertisements seem to be different from attitudes toward general ones, which is worth researching in-depth.

-Furthermore, studies focusing on emotional video advertising strategy seem to be few and, especially in recent years, the number of studies on this field has been very limited.
+Furthermore, studies focusing on emotional video advertising strategy seem to be few and, especially in recent years, the number of studies in this field has been very limited.

 More specifically, even though it is clear that some companies got a big success by using emotional commercials, people’s attitudes toward it is still unclear.